simov/grant/README.md

 }
 ```

-> Additionally any custom parameter that is not a [reserved][reserved-keys] key, and is listed under the `custom_parameters` array for that provider, can be defined along with the rest of the options.
+> Additionally any custom parameter that is not a [reserved key][reserved-keys], and is listed under the `custom_parameters` array for that provider, can be defined along with the rest of the options.

 > Refer to the provider's OAuth documentation, and the Grant's [OAuth configuration][oauth-config] *(search for `custom_parameters`)*.